lowRISC/qemu/docs/opentitan/dtm.md

 * `-c` read and report a CSR from the Ibex core.

 * `-D` data to write, useful with `--mem` option in write mode.
 Mutually exclusive with `--file`.
-  Data may be specifed as an decimal or hexadecimal integer, limited to 32-bit integers.
+  Data may be specified as an decimal or hexadecimal integer, limited to 32-bit integers.
 It is also possible to use `:` followed with a string of hexadecimal nibbles (without 0x prefix).

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.